 So, what are the new options?

 My trusty AMD Radeon RX 480 graphics card is capable of outputting a 2160p@60Hz signal so going for a higher resolution was definitively an option I wanted to considered.
-I have no idea what the performance would be like or what detail settings I could run games at even though the graphics card is 4K capable.
+I’ve no idea what the performance would be like or what detail settings I could run games at even though the graphics card is 4K capable.

 Ultra-high resolution 2160p (“4K”) monitors are gorgeous, but somewhat expensive and software support is a mixed bag.
-Many games and productivity programs will work just great but you always risk that the one program you really need to use won’t scale properly.
-It’s hard to determine software compatibility without not already having a high resolution monitor to test the software manually.
+Many games and productivity programs will work just great but you always risk that the one program you need to use won’t scale properly.
+It’s hard to determine software compatibility without not already having a high-resolution monitor to test the software manually.
 These monitors cost about four times as much as regular high definition monitor.

 You can also go for a slight display resolution bump from 1080p to 1440p.
 This yields 33 % more pixels on a 58 cm monitor like the one I got compared to a doubling with 4K.
-Software compatibility here is even worse as not all graphical user interface toolkits support decimal scaling options.
+Software compatibility here’s even worse as not all graphical user interface toolkits support decimal scaling options.
 These cost about twice that of a regular high definition monitor.
 Any increase in resolution is a net positive, though.

 Another option that I found appealing is 21:9 ultra wide monitors; which give you a 33 % wider screen compared to a regular 16:9 wide screen display.
 A 21:9 monitor at 73 cm (29″) is still as tall as my current monitor with the same pixel density.
 These monitors cost about 30 % more than a standard high definition monitor.
 This is an interesting option as I literally get more screen space without getting a taller display.